 Given the evidence that positive interpretations of ambiguity rely on a regulatory mechanism, a demanding cognitive load could interfere with successful implementation of regulation strategies.
-Recently, Mattek and colleagues (2016) showed that high levels of cognitive load (i.e., holding either a single or seven digit number in working memory) mitigates mouse trajectory deviations to modal responses during interpretations of surprised expressions.
+Recently, Mattek and colleagues (2016) showed that high levels of cognitive load (i.e., holding either a single- or seven-digit number in working memory) mitigates mouse trajectory deviations to modal responses during interpretations of surprised expressions.
 However, there was no effect on subjective valence interpretations.
-Further, domain-specificity effects in both behavioral and BOLD data (Egner et al., 2008; Kensinger & Corkin, 2003; Whalen et al., 2006 ) suggest that a domain-specific (i.e., emotional) cognitive load may differentially affect emotional judgments during interpretations of ambiguity.
+Further, domain-specificity effects in both behavioral and brain data (Egner et al., 2008; Kensinger & Corkin, 2003; Whalen et al., 2006 ) suggest that a domain-specific (i.e., emotional) cognitive load may differentially affect emotional judgments during interpretations of ambiguity.
 Here, we aim to test the effects of low and high working memory loads in both emotional and neutral domains on valence bias.
 We expect that trials in which participants are maintaining an emotional working memory load will be more negative than neutral trials, as the high cognitive demand interferes with the regulatory mechanisms used to arrive at a positive interpretation.
 Further, we predict that higher working memory load trials, specifically in the emotional domain, will result in even more exaggerated negative interpretations.